yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * September 16 -- New preprint posted on arXiv!
+Paper "Oracle complexity classes and local measurements on physical Hamiltonians" with coauthors Sevag Gharibian and Stephen Piddock. https://arxiv.org/abs/1909.05981
   * April 20 -- Beginning in the fall, I will be joining the Ph.D. program in Computer Science at the University of Texas at Austin!
   * April 9 -- I've been awarded an Honorable Mention by the NSF Graduate Research Fellowship program.
   * February 5 -- I've accepted a position with the Quantum Computing Summer School at Los Alamos National Labs for this June to August.